manjoeso/Crypto-Visualization/README.md

 current date.
 - Select between 5 crypto currencies, which will update the display chart.
-- Hover over the line graph, to reveal data including the all-time max price of the coin, and the date it occurred.
+- Hover over the line graph, to reveal data incuding the price and date intersection point.

-### Bonus Functionality
-- Make some sort of animation when clicking the icon of the coin
-- Change color (maybe music) when the coin is uptrending or downtrending
-- Add a calculator (that will be visualized) that takes user input answering the question "If you invested $X money in Y coin on Z date", returning the possible gains.

 In addition, this project will include:

-- A simple paragraph describing some background for crypto, and what the site's functionality is.
 - A production README.

 ## Wireframes